Ott Tänak: 2020

 Tänak in his second rally for Hyundai Motorsport, the 2020 Rally Sweden.

-In October 2019 Tänak signed a two-year deal with Hyundai.
+In October 2019, Tänak signed a two-year deal with Hyundai.
 He could have been selected number 1, which is reserved for the champion for the previous season but he decided to keep the number 8 during the season.
 Tänak's title defence began with a major shunt at the Monte Carlo Rally, with his Hyundai i20 bottoming out on a bump in Stage 4 and flying off a 40 metre high cliff at 180 km/h, rolling end-over-end through a series of trees before landing on the road below – with both him and Järveoja remarkably walking away uninjured.
 Tänak made up for this with a second-place finish in Sweden, just below Elfyn Evans who won the event.

 2021

 Tänak at the 2021 Croatia Rally.

 Hyundai's Hyundai i20 Coupe WRC Car was very fast but reliability issues, mechanical issues and damage cost them points.

 Tänak and Järveoja retired from leading the 2021 Monte Carlo Rally and retired from the 2021 Rally Catalunya.
 He retired from the lead at the 2021 Rally de Portugal because of damage to the rear right suspension.
 He clipped a rock and crashed out of the lead at the 2021 Rally Italia Sardegna and retired from Day 1 at his Home Rally, the 2021 Rally Estonia due to a puncture.

-Tänak also couldn't participate in the Final event of the year, the 2021 Rally Monza, due to "personal family matters".
+Tänak also couldn't participate in the final event of the year, the 2021 Rally Monza, due to "personal family matters".
 Teemu Suninen and Mikko Markkula replaced them for that event.

-Tänak and Järveoja Won the 2021 Arctic Rally Finland, and scored 3 more podiums at the 2021 Safari Rally, the 2021 Acropolis Rally, and the 2021 Rally Finland.
+Tänak and Järveoja Won the 2021 Arctic Rally Finland, and scored three more podiums at the 2021 Safari Rally, the 2021 Acropolis Rally, and the 2021 Rally Finland.

-He also finished 4th at the 2021 Croatia Rally and 6th at the 2021 Ypres Rally Belgium.
+Tänak also finished fourth at the 2021 Croatia Rally and sixth at the 2021 Ypres Rally Belgium.

-Tänak and Järveoja finished the season in 5th place on 128 points.
+Tänak and Järveoja finished the season in fifth place on 128 points.